What Does it Take to Be a Vehicle and Equipment Cleaner?

-Job Description & Duties Wash or otherwise clean vehicles, machinery, and other equipment.
+Vehicle & Equipment Cleaner Definition Wash or otherwise clean vehicles, machinery, and other equipment.
 Use such materials as water, cleaning agents, brushes, cloths, and hoses.

-A Day in the Life of a Vehicle & Equipment Cleaner
+List of Vehicle & Equipment Cleaner Job Duties

 - Apply paints, dyes, polishes, reconditioners, waxes, or masking materials to vehicles to preserve, protect, or restore color or condition.

-What Every Vehicle & Equipment Cleaner Should Know
+Things a Vehicle & Equipment Cleaner Should Know How to Do

-These are the skills Vehicle and Equipment Cleaners say are the most useful in their careers:
+Below is a list of the skills most Vehicle and Equipment Cleaners say are important on the job.

 Operation and Control: Controlling operations of equipment or systems.